 In this article, I want to discuss the most commonly used creative approach.
-We see it in advertisements and Art, and it originated in the English speaking countries.
+We see it in advertisements and Art, and it originated in English-speaking countries.

 Usually, people take a set phrase, which is well known to the wide public, or at least to the target audience, and change one word with another one.